 Of course, shot glasses can also be used for shots, whether you decide to have a tequila shot party or serve sugary liqueurs.
 In recent times, certain bars niche out on shooter cocktails.

-Shooter cocktails are very small cocktails which look incredibly artistic and fun.
+Shooter cocktails are very small cocktails that look incredibly artistic and fun.
 They are usually consumed quickly in one single gulp.
 You can enjoy it as a side to a larger drink or on their own.
 Certain restaurants use non-alcoholic shooters as culinary art or as immune system boosters.

 You will sometimes see Italian coffee houses using shot glasses to create different types of coffee also.